jenntang1/simple_shell/README.md

 The system call, **fork** could be used to create a new process that's a duplicate of the parent process called a child process.
 Both the child process and parent process will continue to run but with different stacks, datas and heaps.
 If the return value of **fork** is 0, then it's the child process.
 If the return value is 1, then it's the parent process.

 9. What are the three prototypes of main?
-The main function is the entry point to any program and it's when the operating system passes control to it.
+The main function is the entry point to any program and it's where the operating system passes control to it.
 The following are three prototypes of a main function that differs in their parameters.
 ```C
 int main(void);
 int main(int argc, char **argv);